 We recently hosted a webinar, “Priorities, Practices and Trends in Training” to discuss the findings from our NAVEX Global 2014 Ethics and Compliance Training Benchmark Report.

-Some of the key findings from the report, which we addressed in detail during the webinar, were:
+Some of the key findings from the report were:

 - The top three objectives of an ethics and compliance training program were creating a culture of ethics and respect (90 percent); legal defensibility (89 percent) and preventing future issues or misconduct (82 percent)

 - Fifty-four percent of respondents are concerned that their supervisors are not receiving adequate training to avoid missteps

 - Short-form training is on the rise: 44 percent of organizations are using short-form courses (3-to-8 minutes in length) to cover more training topics while controlling budget spend

 We fielded a number of questions during the webinar and—knowing many of these questions are common—wanted to provide our responses and insights here.